dangoor/rpc/README.md

 The main _@wranggle/rpc_ package ships with the following transports:

-* [BrowserExtensionTransport](/blob/master/packages/rpc-browser-extension-transport/): messaging over [chrome.runtime](https://developer.chrome.com/apps/runtime) or [chrome.tabs](https://developer.chrome.com/extensions/tabs) (for Firefox, Chromium, Edge browser extensions)
+* [BrowserExtensionTransport](/wranggle/rpc/tree/master/packages/rpc-browser-extension-transport/): messaging over [chrome.runtime](https://developer.chrome.com/apps/runtime) or [chrome.tabs](https://developer.chrome.com/extensions/tabs) (for Firefox, Chromium, Edge browser extensions)
-* [ElectronTransport](/blob/master/packages/rpc-electron-transport/): messaging over the [Electron.js](https://electronjs.org/docs/api) ipc system.
+* [ElectronTransport](/wranggle/rpc/tree/master/packages/rpc-electron-transport/): messaging over the [Electron.js](https://electronjs.org/docs/api) ipc system.
-* _LocalObserverTransport_: messaging over any shared, standard EventEmitter.
+* [LocalObserverTransport](/wranggle/rpc/tree/master/packages/rpc-core/#LocalObserverTransport): messaging over any shared, standard EventEmitter.
 (When both WranggleRpc endpoints are in the same window/process.)
-* [PostMessageTransport](/blob/master/packages/rpc-postmessage-transport/): messaging over window.postMessage.
+* [PostMessageTransport](/wranggle/rpc/tree/master/packages/rpc-post-message-transport/): messaging over window.postMessage.
 (When communicating across browser windows/iframes.)
-* [WebSocketTransport](/blob/master/packages/rpc-websocket-transport/): messaging over [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
+* [WebSocketTransport](/wranggle/rpc/tree/master/packages/rpc-websocket-transport/): messaging over [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
 (Communicating between WebSocket client and server)

-Additional, a [Relay](/blob/master/packages/rpc-relay) can be used as a bridge between any two transports, when a message needs to hop across an intermediate window/process.
-You can also create your own [custom transport](/blob/master/docs-more/custom-transport).
+Additional, a [Relay](/wranggle/rpc/tree/master/packages/rpc-relay) can be used as a bridge between any two transports, when a message needs to hop across an intermediate window/process.
+You can also create your own [custom transport](/wranggle/rpc/tree/master/packages/rpc-core/#Custom-Transport).

 Each transport has its own configuration options.
 Take a look at the README for each of the ones you use.